-ZET works with local partners in Bulawayo to provide legal advice and aid to vulnerable families, and to set up widows' associations.
+At ZET, we work with local partners in Bulawayo to provide legal advice and aid to vulnerable families, and set up widows' associations.
 We train community volunteers and run workshops to raise awareness of child rights, and lobby decision makers for policy changes.
 We transform lives by helping widows keep their families together and children remain in schools.
 We provide life-changing birth certificates and kick start the education process for many Zimbabwean orphans.